 The 2014 Award winners were announced at a special breakfast event at Crown Perth on 27 November 2014.

-Detective-Sergeant Martin’s compassion and understanding towards victims was outstanding, he demonstrates leadership within the Sex Crime Division and is a strong contributor to the area’s successes.
-This investigation was just one of the most recent of many complex and challenging investigations he has undertaken during a significant career in WA Police.
+Detective Sergeant Martin’s compassion and understanding towards victims was outstanding, he demonstrates leadership within the Sex Crime Division and is a strong contributor to the area’s successes.
+This investigation was just one of the most recent of many complex and challenging investigations he has undertaken during a significant career in the WA Police Force.

 Finalists in the individual category were: